Options for maintaining a clean testing environment

 Method 3: Use Single-Use variables

-Seeded states are generally setup through the use of tabular variables.
-To help you maintain clean testing test environments and avoid shared state overlap, it is possible to set your tabular variables to be single-use variables.
-Once enabled, single use variables prevent previously used data from being used a second time by our testers.
+To help you maintain clean testing test environments and avoid tester overlap, it is possible to set your tabular variables to be single-use variables.

 To note, these three methods for managing seeded states and clean testing environments are not mutually exclusive to one another.
 If you'd like to discuss the best way for you to do this, please let us know at firstname.lastname@example.org.